 Arriving at Bratislava Hlavná Stanica

 We arrived at Bratislava’s main train station – Hlavná Stanica – at lunchtime.
 Bratislava did not exactly welcome us with sunshine this time.
 Instead, a few occasional rain showers greeted us on our way to the center.
 Fortunately, it is not a long way to walk.
 We decided to make the journey even quicker and hopped on one of the trams.
-Bratislava is a fairly small town for a capital, but its easy to get around by either tram or bus.
+Bratislava is a fairly small town for a capital, but it’s easy to get around by either tram or bus.

 We had decided to grab some lunch at Obchodná – the main street in the center.
 The street has several restaurants of the simpler kind, so it would not be difficult to find lunch.
-At the end, we opted for Italian.
+In the end, we opted for Italian.

 From Obchodná it was just a short walk to the apartment we had rented for our three nights in the city.
 Located next to the Medical Garden – Medická Záhrada – we had most of the city within walking distance and the rest was accessible with bus and tram.